 Debbie works holistically using an integrated humanistic model of therapy which emphasises people’s potential.
 Transpersonal psychotherapy embraces the psychodynamic theories and blends them with the existential, Jungian, object relations and attachment theories.
-Debbie's work with eating disorders and training in Cognitive Behaviour Therapy (CBT) influences her core work.
+Debbie's work with eating disorders, and training in Cognitive Behaviour Therapy (CBT), influence her core work.
 These tools give a dimensional and relational approach to the therapy because Debbie is able to work with the needs of her clients to bring the blend of therapies that best meet her client's needs.
-Debbie is able to adjust her sessions and processes to work with short term goal orientated therapy and longer term individuation and integration work.
+Debbie adjusts her sessions and processes to work with short-term goal-orientated therapy and longer-term individuation and integration work.
 Issues include:

 Relationship issues (among family, friends, colleagues, partners) affairs, betrayals, separation and divorce

 Workplace and job issues ( e.g., stress or bullying and development, etc)

 Troubling past/childhood experiences

 EATING DISORDERS: Alongside her general practice Debbie specialised in eating disorders.
 She offers triage, assessment, treatment and reporting when requested.
 Debbie is a registered practitioner with the National Centre for Eating Disorders and is a Master Practitioner.
 Her work with eating disorders incorporates Binge Eating Disorder, Anorexia Nervosa, Bulimia Nervosa, obesity, compulsive eating and eating distress (including weight loss and shape concerns).